Yibarek/online-judge/README.md

 <h2>Step 5: Generate Application Key</h2>
 Laravel requires an application key to secure session data and other sensitive information.
 Generate a unique application key by executing the following command:
 ```console
 php artisan key:generate
 ```
-<h2>Step 6: Migrate and Seed the Database (if applicable)</h2>
+<h2>Step 6: Migrate the Database</h2>
-If the Laravel project you downloaded includes a database, you may need to migrate and seed it with initial data.
-Run the following commands in your terminal:
+Create a Database called <b>judge</b> on your mySQL DBMS and  run the following commands in your terminal to migrate the database:
 Migrate the database tables:
 ```console
 php artisan migrate
 ```